Scott Adams: Personal life

-In the early 1990s, the little finger of Adams' right hand would spasm when he tried to draw, and he was diagnosed with focal dystonia.
-By doing a conditioning exercise, he was able to cure himself.
-Yet, in late 2004, his focal dystonia returned, which affected his ability to draw for lengthy periods.
-Since 2014, he has been drawing on a graphics tablet, and has since switched from using his right hand to his left.
-He also had spasmodic dysphonia, a condition that causes the vocal cords to behave abnormally.
-In July 2008 he underwent surgery to reroute the nerve connections to his vocal cords and his voice reached new levels of functionality.

-Adams married Shelly Miles aboard a yacht, the Galaxy Commodore, on July 22, 2006, in San Francisco Bay, in a ceremony conducted by the ship's captain.
-The two had met at a gym in Pleasanton, California, where Miles was an employee and Adams was a customer.
-Adams was stepfather to Miles' two children, Savannah and Justin, the latter of whom died of a fentanyl overdose in 2018 at age 18.
-Adams and Miles divorced in 2014, and Adams said the two remained friends, with Miles moving only one block away after their separation.
+Adams married Shelly Miles aboard a yacht, the Galaxy Commodore, on July 22, 2006, when he was 49, in San Francisco Bay, in a ceremony conducted by the ship's captain.
+The two had met at a gym in Pleasanton, California, where Shelly was an employee and Adams was a customer.
+Adams was a stepfather to Shelly's two children, Savannah and Justin, the latter of whom died of a fentanyl overdose in 2018 at age 18.
+Adams and Shelly divorced in 2014, and Adams said the two remained friends, with Shelly moving a block away after their separation.

-On Christmas Day in 2019, Adams announced on his podcast that he was engaged to Kristina Basham, and later revealed that they had married on July 11, 2020.
-Basham, a model and baker, has two daughters and is a vice president at WhenHub.
-On March 10, 2022, Adams announced on his YouTube podcast that he and Basham were getting divorced.
+On Christmas Day in 2019, Adams announced on his podcast that he was engaged to Kristina Basham, and later said that they married on July 11, 2020, a month and three days after his 63rd birthday.
+Basham, a model and baker, had two daughters and served as a vice-president at WhenHub.
+On March 10, 2022, Adams, then 64, announced on his YouTube podcast that he and Basham were getting divorced.

-Adams claims he is trained as a hypnotist.
-He credits affirmations for many of his achievements, including scoring in the ninety-fourth percentile on a difficult qualification exam for business school and creating Dilberts success.
-He states that the affirmations give him focus.
-He has described a method he has used that he says gave him success: he pictured in his mind what he wanted and wrote it down 15 times a day on a piece of paper.
-This technique is used by Dogbert in a 1989 Dilbert strip.
+Adams said he was trained as a hypnotist.
+He credited affirmations for many of his achievements, including scoring in the ninety-fourth percentile on a difficult qualification exam for business school and creating Dilberts success.
+He said that the affirmations gave him focus.
+He described a method he used that he said gave him success: he pictured in his mind what he wanted and wrote it down 15 times a day on a piece of paper.
+The technique is used by Dogbert in a 1989 Dilbert strip.

-Adams continues to live in Pleasanton, California, and is active in the San Francisco Bay Area.
+Adams lived in Pleasanton, California, and traveled in the San Francisco Bay Area.
+He had no biological children.
+Shortly before his death, Adams announced his intention to convert to Christianity, despite continuing to identify as a nonbeliever.
+He viewed the decision in pragmatic, cost-to-benefit terms, concluding the potential benefit of eternal salvation to outweigh any downside if the belief proved to be false.